marissafujimoto/catmap/docs/component_specification.md

 #### **What it does:**
 * Determines how to plot the cancer data into a map of cancer transcriptomics by translating the embedding data frame it is provided into coordinates for the embedding plotter
 #### **Inputs:**
-* Data from the embedding dataframe
+* Raw gene expression values from the embedding dataframe
 #### **Outputs:**
-* Data mapped to coordinates for the embedding plotter to plot
+* Embedding coordinates
 #### **Assumptions:**
 * These is an embedding data frame available to pull data from